samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 # Specs

 Ah the specs.
-Everybody loves specs.
+Everybody loves to talk specs.
 Gotta have all the right specs.
 Specs for days.
 Specs.

-But seriously, companies and reviewers love to throw out complicated names and numbers and expect the average consumer to understand what it all means. **They don't**.
+Companies and reviewers usually love to throw out complicated names and numbers and expect the average consumer to understand what it all means. **They don't**.
 Not because they're stupid, no. Oh no no. They just don't have the time or the need.
 All they want is a computer that can do everything they need it to do.

 **The Aspire does everything you need it to do.** It'll make you happy with how fast and reliable it is.

 * Do you want to have 20 tabs in Chrome open all the time?
 No problem.
 The **4 GB RAM** will take care of that.

   * What if I want like, 40 tabs?
-First of all, why.
-Second, No problem.
-Acer thought of that and left empty space for you inside the laptop to add more RAM. **You can make the 4 GB RAM into 32 GB** and have like 100 tabs open. #YOLO
+Again, no problem.
+Acer thought of that and left empty space for you inside the laptop to add more RAM. **You can make the 4 GB RAM into 32 GB** and have a 100 tabs open if you want. #YOLO
-* Do you want your videos and photos and PDFs to load instantly?
+* Do you want videos and photos and PDFs to load instantly?
 No problem.
-The **128 GB SSD** inside makes all your installed programs, your stored files and also Windows to open blazing fast.
+The **128 GB SSD** inside makes all your installed programs and stored files and also Windows to open up lightning fast.

-  * What if I have like, more than 128 GB of files.
+  * What if I have like, more than a 128 GB of files.
 No problem.
-Acer thought of that too and left some empty space to add another SSD and expand your storage capacity.
+Acer thought of that too and left some empty space for you to **add an extra SSD and expand your storage capacity**.
 I added an additional 250 GB SSD to this laptop in under 15 minutes.
 It's that easy.
 If you want a detailed guide, leave a comment below!
-* Do you want to play some games or edit and stream HD videos?
+* Do you want to play some games or edit and stream HD videos or do you just work a lot and don't like lags and delays?
 No problem.
 The latest **AMD Ryzen 3 processor** inside comes with integrated **Radeon Vega 3 graphics** and it will do that job for you quietly without complaining or asking you for a massage.
-If it does, then report it to the FBI immediately.
+If it does, then call a priest immediately.

-  * To be noted is that this laptop also comes in more variants with higher specs like a better processor etc. But the price also goes up accordingly.
-We don't need that.
+  * To be noted is that the Aspire 5 also comes in more models with higher specs like a better processor, more storage, a fingerprint sensor etc. But the price also goes up accordingly and it starts to lose that value for money factor. **We only recommend the model we reviewed here for students**.
 * **The battery life is great.** Usually, the thinner the laptop, the smaller the battery.
 That's not true for the Aspire.
 It has a big 4200 mAh battery that lasts almost **7 hours** on a single charge.
 That is just enough for one whole day of work or class.
 If you're going to be using it to do intensive tasks like playing games or watching videos with the brightness high, bring your charger along.
 It's small and cute and doesn't weigh that much.
 Don't be lazy.
-* Nothing else.
-That's all the specs we need to talk about.
-If you're curious though, check it out on Acer's website.
+* That's all the specs we need to talk about.
+If you're curious though, check it out on Acer's website by clicking [here](https://www.acer.com/ac/en/US/content/model/NX.HG8AA.001).

 # Price and Verdict

 This where it gets good.
-This model of the Aspire 5 is listed for usually around **320$** on Amazon.
-Regular sale price is around an amazing **265$.** Even if it's not available in your country's Amazon or if it's too expensive there, you can ship it from the US website for only around 60$ for the shipping and import fee and still get it for well under 400$.
-No brainer.
+This model of the Aspire 5 (A515-43-R19L) is listed for usually around **320$** on Amazon.
+Regular sale price is around an amazing **265$.** If it's not available in your country's Amazon or if it's too expensive there, you can ship it from the US website for only around 60$ and still get it for under 400$.

 **This is hands down the best deal you can find for a new budget laptop in the market right now**.
 If value for your money is what is important to you then don't bother with Chromebooks or anything fancy and expensive.
 The Acer Aspire 5 with its easy to upgrade specs, premium looks and quality and all round solid performance is a big win for Acer and should absolutely be your choice for a budget laptop.